Topological Kleene Field Theories as a model of computation: Dynamical computation

-\begin{remark} The construction shown in Appendix \ref{sec:prf-quantizable} can be actually improved to allow an encoding that is robust under non-uniform perturbations.
-To be precise, a finite sequence $t = \{t_i\}$ can be encoded as the open set $U_{t} \subseteq I$ given by
+\begin{remark} The construction of Theorem \ref{thm:main-theorem-intro} can be improved to allow an encoding that is robust under non-uniform perturbations.
+To be precise, instead of encoding a finite sequence $t = \{t_i\}$ by a point in the square $I$, it can be encoded by a slightly bigger open set $U_{t} \subseteq I$ given by